MicrosoftDocs/sql-docs/docs/sql-server/azure-arc/known-issues.md

 ## Databases

-If a database is not online and updatable, required permissions won't be assigned to that database.
+If a database isn't online and updatable, required permissions won't be assigned to that database.
 Features requiring permissions to that database will be impacted.

 ### Resolution